spiffe/spiffe.io/content/docs/latest/deploying/libraries.md

 # Rust

 See the [spiffe crate](https://crates.io/crates/spiffe) for more information about the SPIFFE Rust library.
+This library is not yet part of the official SPIFFE repo and is still under development.